-Table 33.
+Table 32.
 Docker Observer job parameters Parameter Action Details Unique ID Enter a unique name for the job Required Host Use this to identify the TCP host socket (HTTP or HTTPS) on which to access the remote Docker system.
 Required for remote Docker access only Username Specify the username of the remote Docker environment with HTTPS.
 Required for remote Docker with HTTPS access only.
 Password Specify the password of the remote Docker environment with HTTPS.
 Required for remote Docker with HTTPS access only.
 Must be encrypted.

-Docker SSL Certificate Specify the certificate file name.
-Optional Docker SSL TrustStore File Specify the trustStore file name.
-Required for remote Docker with HTTPs access only.
+Table 32.
+Docker Observer job parameters (continued) Potoilo.
+Parameter Action Details Docker SSL Certificate Specify the certificate file name.
+On-prem To create and store the certificate, see "Configuring password encryption, authentication certificates and keystores" on page 99 OCP To obtain the authentication certificate using OpenSSL and store them as secrets, see "Defining observer security" on page 99 Docker SSL TrustStore File Specify the trustStore file name.
+For both on-prem and OCP , required for remote Docker with HTTPs access only.
+Provide the JKS name, and the observer will then create the JKS file accordingly.
 SSL TrustStore File Password Specify the trustStore password.
 Required for remote Docker with HTTPs access only.
 Must be encrypted.

-Table 33.
-Docker Observer job parameters (continued) Parameter Action Details Port Use this to identify the TCP port (HTTP or HTTPS) on which to access the remote Docker system.
+Port Use this to identify the TCP port (HTTP or HTTPS) on which to access the remote Docker system.
 Required for remote Docker access only Unix Socket Use this to access local docker environments using the complete path.
 Required for local Docker access only.
 Host and port parameters must be empty.
 View Use this to select which resources are modeled in the topology view.
 Optional.
 The Default displays running resources only.
 Options are: Container All running containers Image Images used by running containers Task Running tasks only Containers to exclude List container you want to exclude.
 Optional Job schedule Specify when the job runs.
 Optional.
 Load jobs only.
 Observer job description Enter additional information to describe the job.
 Optional

-SSL requirements: To acquire SSL certificates and build SSL truststores, use the relevant instructions for both on-prem and OCP in the following section: "Defining observer security" on page 101
+SSL requirements: To acquire SSL certificates and build SSL truststores, use the relevant instructions for both on-prem and OCP in the following section: "Defining observer security" on page 99

 - 1. From the Observer Configuration UI, click Configure under the Docker icon, or select an existing Docker job to be edited.

 - 2. Configure one of the following job types:

 - To discover remote Docker network resources through TCP port exposure, enter or edit the following parameters:

 - Unique ID

 - Host

 - Port

 - View (optional)

 - Containers to exclude (optional)

 - Job description (optional)

 - To discover remote Docker network resources through HTTPS, enter or edit the following parameters:

 - Unique ID

 - Host

 - Port

 - Username

 - Password

 - Docker SSL Certificate (optional)

 - Docker SSL TrustStore File

 - SSL TrustStore File Password

 - View (optional)

 - Containers to exclude (optional)

 - Job description (optional)

 - To discover local Docker networks (if the Unix socket is accessible via the Docker container), enter or edit the following parameters:

 - Unique ID

 - Unix socket

 - View (optional)

 - Containers to exclude (optional)

 - Job description (optional)